(For sources, see end of page.)

 Walkway across lower gates from memories of Geoffrey Martin.

-For moving the lime kiln, see D1180/1/4 p208.
+Moving the lime kiln from D1180/1/4 p208.

 For Westfield Bridge pillbox/block house, see D1180/9/19 p295 and remembered by Geoffrey Martin.

-For construction of M5, see D1180/9/54
+For construction of M5, see file D1180/9/54

 For Saving Westfield Bridge, see HTV documentary 'Between Two Rivers', 1993.

-For Sunday School trip, see Stroud Journal 8, 22 May 1875.
+Sunday School trip from Stroud Journal 8, 22 May 1875.